Emerah/Maschine-Control/README.md

     note repeat with 8 rates straight and triplets (32t/32/16t/16/8t/8/4t/4) [use note repeat button to enable or disable, and the 8 group buttons to select rate - default to 1/8]

+    selected note repeat rate is stored per track, and restored on track selection.
+(NotImplementedYet)

 __drum rack__:

     play drum racks and scroll drum cells up and down [step-chords buttons to scroll drum cells] when a drum rack has more than 16 pads to play, each cell page colors the pads differently.

-    play drums racks with full velocity or in velocity sensetive mode.
+    play drums racks with full velocity or in velocity sensetive mode. [fixed vel button]

     solo and mute drum pads with color indicator of drum pad state